-Generally, when the latch mechanism malfunctions, a number of causes may be responsible for this situation.
+Generally, latch mechanism when the malfunctions, a number of causes may be responsible for this situation.
 No single procedure will correct this situation.
 It is best to remove the protective cover and to look for binding, used or bent parts.
-Operate the latch
+Operate the latch mechanism and try to find where any binding occurs.
+Replacing a part or slightly bending a rod should be enough.
+Remember, having a global understanding of the mechanical activity will generally lead you to the cause of the problem, and ultimately to an easy repair.